LINK TO CLASS NOTES LINK TO HOME LINK TO IRISH SET DANCING

 Two-hand dances literally are for two persons -- couples-dancing.
 Broadly, however, some two-hand dances are enjoyed by trios, lines of variable lengths and by a circle of dancers.

-Ceili (figure) dances are for couples, for trios, for quartets, for lines, squares and circles and includes some dances for four couples.
+Ceili (figure) dances are for couples, for trios, for quartets, for lines, squares and circles and includes some dances for four or six couples.

 Some of the both types of dances are progressive -- that is, a particular pattern is danced within a group of dancers then the group divides and dances forward or backward in the line-of-dance to form another group where the pattern is repeated.
 When a dance is not progressive, the pattern is danced repeatedly by the same group until the music stops or the dancers quit.